-This past weekend, Manchester United’s Paul Scholes came on late in the game versus Arsenal and lasered around the park his usual array of killer through balls.
-He picked out Rooney with a lovely chip.
+Seriously, how much of a hack is Manchester United’s Paul Scholes?
+This past weekend, Manchester United’s Paul Scholes came on late in the game versus Arsenal and zipped around the park his usual array of killer through balls.
+Scholes picked out Rooney with a lovely chip.
 He fed Chicharito.
-Overall, he was his usual calm on the ball and skillful self.
+Overall, he was his usual calm on the soccer ball and skillful self.
 However, he also doled out his usual array of tackles, or better said, hacks.

 Arsene Wenger had this to say about Scholes: